Contents

 With long-term investing, that’s exactly what you want – you’re not looking for the highest return possible every year, that puts too much of your money at risk.
 That’s for high-risk investors, not people trying to grow their pension to have a better future.

-So, peace of mind with your money and investments, great customer service, good investment returns over the long-term, all for a reasonable fee – around 2% per year (as an average over 10 years).
-Which is in line with the average independent financial advisor, and actually cheaper than other large wealth managers.
+So, peace of mind with your money and investments, great customer service, good investment returns over the long-term, all for a reasonable fee – around 2.2% per year (as an average over 10 years).
+Which is in line with the average independent financial advisor (2.14%), and actually cheaper than most other large wealth managers.
 It all sounds pretty great.

-The only major downside is the pretty confusing fee structure, with some fees clear and some fees not so clear.
-Plus, the ‘exit fees’ on the pension, which means you can’t move your pension in the first 6 years (unless you pay the fee).
-Although word has it St James’s Place are intending to simplify the fees and make them clearer in the future.
+The only major downside is the pretty confusing current fee structure, with some fees clear and some fees not so clear.
+Plus, the ‘early withdrawal fees’ on the pension, which means you can’t move your pension in the first 6 years (unless you pay the fee) – however this is being removed in 2025 as part of a company wide fees shakeup.

 Looking to save for retirement?